Phoenix Relocation Guide

 Arizona may only be a little more than 100 years old, but its booming desert heart has transformed into a sprawling suburban oasis.

 The Phoenix area captures more than just Arizona’s capital city and downtown area.
-From Glendale to Mesa, the Valley of the Sun is home to nearly 5 million residents, ranking it as one of the largest metropolitan areas in the United States.
-A low cost of living, strong career growth, and accessible housing market have made the Phoenix area a magnet for people from all over the country.
+From Glendale to Mesa, the Valley of the Sun is home to nearly 1.5 million residents, ranking it as one of the largest metropolitan areas in the United States.
+A low cost of living, strong career growth, and an accessible housing market have made the Phoenix area a magnet for people from all over the country.

 Moving to Arizona soon and looking for more information about living in Phoenix?
-Our ultimate Phoenix relocation guide lists 50 resources to help you navigate around everything from scorpions to finding a new job.
+Our ultimate Phoenix relocation guide lists over 50 resources to help you navigate around everything from scorpions to finding a new job.

 What to Expect Before Moving to Phoenix, Arizona